brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Returns*: `true` if `r` represents either

-- [#.#]{.pnum} a class member, or unnamed bit-field that is public, protected, or private, respectively, or
+- [#.#]{.pnum} a class member or unnamed bit-field that is public, protected, or private, respectively, or
 - [#.#]{.pnum} a direct base class relationship (`$D$`, `$B$`) for which `$B$` is, respectively, a public, protected, or private base class of `$D$`.

 Otherwise, `false`.